wp-plugins/entrywizard/readme.txt

 4. Downloading the images and spreadsheet.

 == Changelog ==

+= 0.9.2 =
+* dont use the get_cimyFieldValue when Cimy Extra Fields plugin not used

 = 0.9.1 =
 * fix a problem when deleting a field from a layout